vicsz/spring-boot-metrics-demo/README.md

 Required for Alerting Functionality.

 One can be created by logging into your Slack account at www.slack.com, browsing the *App Directory* for *Incoming WebHooks* and adding your own configuration.
+(App Directory Link is available on home page footer of Slack under Resources).

 You should then be able to send Slack messages to yourself by *posting* to that URL.